Skip to content

 Where to Order

 Death certificates in Delaware are issued by the Delaware Division of Public Health, Office of Vital Statistics.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit Delaware Division of Public Health, Office of Vital Statistics